 - Some quality control issues reported by customers

-The TL041M torpedo levels from Swanson Tool Company is exceptionally great.
+The TL041M magnetic torpedo levels from Swanson Tool Company are exceptionally great.
 It isn’t the least expensive level you

 can discover, however, the quality it conveys makes it certainly justifies its premium price.
 The billet development and laser-etching make this level convenient for any circuit repairman to have in his or her arsenal.